mattppal/blog/src/content/blog/data-ai-ratings.md

 I could have done without the very loud pop music being piped into every crevice of the Moscone Center, but aside from a few quirks, I had a blast.
 I met amazing people, learned a ton, and gained a better understanding of where data is headed.

-I said it earlier and I'll say it again, I'm so grateful for the data community.
-I heard the phrase "a rising tide lifts all boats" no less than three times this week.
+I said it earlier and I'll say it again: I'm so grateful for the data community.
+I heard the phrase "a rising tide lifts all ships" no less than three times this week.
 The vast majority of practitioners _and_ companies are out there to move the needle for _everyone_ in data.
 Let's do it, together!

 ## 🏆 "Best of" awards